Chart Color Schemes

 Trott Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Trott Park's dwelling structure, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 70.8% houses and 29.2% other dwellings.
+Trott Park's dwelling structures, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's figures of 70.8% houses and 29.2% other dwellings.
 Home ownership in Trott Park stood at 32.8%, with mortgaged dwellings at 54.2% and rented ones at 13.0%.
 The median monthly mortgage repayment was $1,517, below Adelaide metro's average of $1,700.
-The median weekly rent was $350, compared to Adelaide metro's $330.
-Nationally, Trott Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median weekly rent in Trott Park was $350, slightly higher than Adelaide metro's figure of $330.
+Nationally, Trott Park's mortgage repayments were lower at $1,517 compared to the Australian average of $1,863, while rents were also lower at $350 against the national figure of $375.

 Frequently Asked Questions - Housing